sundararajan-rajendr/SONiC/doc/SONiC_OC_NTP_HLD.md

 NTP client uses this command to define an authentication key with key number, authentication type and password.
 The key number is from 1 to 65535.
-The authentication type supported is MD5, SHA1 and SHA2-256.
+The authentication types supported are md5, sha1, sha2-256.
 The password is configured with plaintext the first time.
 In runnning-configuration, it is encrypted and is indicated with "encrypted" at the end.
 Authentication key can then be configured with the encrypted format and "encrypted" flag.